 Never again! - work do

 Finding the perfect short hairstyle can be a real struggle over 50, especially if you have thin hair, fine locks or still haven't found your signature look yet.
 A good hairstyle is like gold dust - it can completely transform your face and really boost your confidence.
-If you're in need of some inspiration, fear not.
-We reveal the best short hairstyles for older women from edgy pixie cuts to bouncy bobs.
+With Christmas just around the corner, now is the perfect time to try a new look to wow at those festive parties.
+If you're in need of some inspiration, fear not as we reveal the best short hairstyles for older women from edgy pixie cuts to bouncy bobs.

 Get the latest style and beauty advice delivered straight to your inbox

 Short hairstyles are all the rage as you get older, not least because they are fairly low-maintenance (well, nine times out of 10, anyway).
 But it can be hard to pluck up the courage to change hairstyles.
 Your hair does, after all, play a large part in your appearance, and a bad haircut is like rain on a summer's day - not uncommon, but rarely well-received.
 So why go for a short cut?

 Picking the right style is essential when it comes to any hair cut, but it's even more crucial that you think about the best hairstyle to suit your face shape or taste when you're dramatically decreasing the length of your locks.
 Here are three things to consider before going for the chop...